metin/ProAngularJS-Repo/README.md

 052-using-directive-templates: Illustrates how to use the template property of the directive definition object when creating a directive.
 This simplifies enormously the intrincacies of the link function, as it nows only has to extract the data and put it into the scope.

 053-using-directive-templates-function: Illustrates how to use a function as the template property.
 This function extracts the contents of the template from a script block in index.html.

+054-using-directive-external-template: Illustrates how to use the templateUrl to externalize the HTML contents associated with a directive.